 Industrial Plant Equipment & Spare Parts Trading License in Dubai

 Global industrial supply chains increasingly converge on the UAE, and Dubai sits at the centre of that movement.
-For businesses looking to trade industrial plant equipment and spare parts across the Middle East, Africa, and South Asia, securing the right licence in the right free zone is the first and most consequential decision they will make.
+For businesses looking to trade industrial plant equipment and spare parts across the Middle East, Africa, and South Asia, securing the right license in the right free zone is the first and most consequential decision they will make.
 Dubai South Business Hub Free Zone offers a structured, cost-effective pathway to do exactly that, under activity code 4773.41.

-Under activity code 4773.41, a Trading Licence in the Trading category authorises the holder to buy, sell, import, export, and re-export a broad range of industrial plant equipment and associated spare parts.
+Under activity code 4773.41, a Trading License in the Trading category authorises the holder to buy, sell, import, export, and re-export a broad range of industrial plant equipment and associated spare parts.
 Covered goods typically include:

 Heavy machinery used in manufacturing, construction, and processing plants